Brockville (Ontario) Drivers

 Feel free to suggest dates, times, places of your own choosing (duration, distance, activity, frequency, etc.).
 Feel free to comment on the roads — looking for safe, fun and interesting, will not damage the vehicles or overly jostle the occupants.
 Feel free to comment on the durations and distances of the drives.

-If the group would like a drive on a date when I am unavailable, then I will try to help to facilitate it, as able.
+If the group would like a drive on a date when I am unavailable, then I will try to help to facilitate it, as able (and that has happened, and it went well).

 It has happened that some of us returned to the start-point, rather than head straight home, and that has led to some spontaneous and very enjoyable conversation with or without another restaurant patio-meal.